kmaksatk/Twitter_Stocks_Correlation/README.md

 ## Demo
+Since we have a NLP-specific tasks our inputs and outputs are just tables.
 As inputs we take the datasets extracted from files musk_tweets.csv and tesla_stocks.csv.
 The final result with Cramer's V coefficient results can be seen in cramer_results.csv.
 For your ease, we created a script that describes the files and shows the first five rows.
 Just run the code below and follow the instructions inside.

 ```yaml
 python3 main.py
 ```

 To see the detailed results of the clustering, sentiment analysis and the correlation estimation see the corresponding .ipynb notebooks.
 They have detailed descriptions of the process and results.
-### WARNING: DO NOT RUN THE NOTEBOOKS BY YOURSELF, THE FINAL RESULT MAY DIFFER FROM THE ONES IN THE PAPER IF YOU RUN THEM.
+#### WARNING: DO NOT RUN THE NOTEBOOKS BY YOURSELF, THE FINAL RESULT MAY DIFFER FROM THE ONES IN THE PAPER IF YOU RUN THEM.

 ## Datasets

+The datasets are both available at kaggle.com
 1. [Elon Musk Tweets (2010 - 2021)](https://www.kaggle.com/ayhmrba/elon-musk-tweets-2010-2021?select=2021.csv)
 2. [TESLA Stock Data](https://www.kaggle.com/varpit94/tesla-stock-data-updated-till-28jun2021?select=TSLA.csv)